Constraints on Axions from Cosmic Distance Measurements: Acknowledgments

 \section{Acknowledgments}

 We thank David Pinner for early collaboration of this project.
-We thank Prateek Agrawal, Michael Geller, Dan Hooper, Matt Reece, Martin Schmaltz, Yu-Dai Tsai and Tomer Volansky for discussions at different stages of the project.
+We thank Prateek Agrawal, Michael Geller, Dan Hooper, Matt Reece, Martin Schmaltz, Yu-Dai Tsai and Tomer Volansky for discussions at different stages of the project, as well as the anonymous referee, whose suggestions helped improve this paper.
 MBA and JF are supported by the DOE grant DE-SC-0010010 and NASA grant 80NSSC18K1010.
 CS is supported by the Foreign Postdoctoral Fellowship Program of the Israel Academy of Sciences and Humanities, partly by the European Research Council (ERC) under the EU Horizon 2020 Programme (ERC-CoG-2015 - Proposal n.
 682676 LDMThExp), and partly by Israel Science Foundation (Grant No. 1302/19).